Let the Trade Come to You

 In this post:

-- Why I felt like Luke Skywalker feel when Yoda was talking to him, when I started trading?
+- Why did I feel like Luke Skywalker feel when Yoda was talking to him when I started trading?

-- Why I did not take the trade even when an explosive move occurred as price crossed the hourly 50 SMA?
+- Why did I not take the trade even when an explosive move occurred as the price crossed the hourly 50 SMA?

 As I embarked on my path to becoming a trader, I would come across phrases and euphemisms that didn’t really make sense to me.
 Quite similar to how Luke Skywalker felt and looked when Yoda was talking to him.

 Let the force guide you

 To which Luke would be asking what the heck is the force and how am I supposed to feel it?